Here's a good Developmental Stages Chart

 - Encourage reading and writing by helping your child write stories, create and perform plays or puppet shows, or conduct experiments.

 SIX YEARS§ Six - Six-year-olds have longer attention spans and continue to prefer structured activities to more open-ended experiences.
-They enjoy taking on new roles and responsibilities, but still require much direction from adults and frequently ask questions to ensure that they are completing tasks the right way.
+They enjoy taking on new roles and responsibilities, but still require much direction and guidance from adults and frequently ask questions to ensure that they are completing tasks the right way.

 § Social and emotional development- six-year-olds are confident and delight in showing off their talents.
 They start to display an increasing awareness of their own and others' emotions and begin to develop better techniques for self-control.
 Six-year-olds enjoy sharing toys and snacks with friends, although conflicts among peers may remain quite frequent.
 Predictable routines are important sources of stability and security for children this age.
 Six-year-olds also draw emotional stability from their interactions with adults with whom they feel secure, particularly during challenging situations and circumstances.